RachelBunder/RepData_PeerAssessment1/PA1_template.md

 is a peak in the early morning, but that slowly levels out to around 50-100 steps per interval.
 Towards the end of the day it goes towards 0.

-We also find that the interval `r maxSteps` contains the most amount of steps
+We also find that the interval 835 contains the most amount of steps

 ## Imputing missing values
 Now we are replacing the NA values with the average value for that interval.
 This